Dreamworker has a lifetime of successful business, relationship, career and financial experiences she enjoys sharing with her readers.

 You will have to figure out your expenses and how much to charge so that you can earn enough to make a living.
 Therefore, you need some guidelines.

-- Nor would you charge the same in every situation because some people’s homes are over run with paraphernalia, while others have no extras whatsoever.
+- Nor would you charge the same in every situation because some people’s homes are crammed with possessions, while others have no extras whatsoever.

 There will be a temptation to ask your highest price, but in many cases, this will send your customers running to someone who charges less.